d62liu/lock-free-concurrent-skip-list/README.md

 2. Deletions mark from the top level down, finishing at level 0 (the deciding level)
 3. Any thread that encounters a marked node during `find` physically unlinks it via CAS (the helping pattern)

-Memory reclamation is deferred — unlinked nodes leak until destruction.
-A production implementation would need hazard pointers or epoch-based reclamation.

 ## Build and run

 ```